 Our journey begins

-Our journey begins on the river.
+Our journey begins on the Amazon river.
 Water is life.

 Our guide navigates

-It takes a plane, automobile, boat, and if we are lucky, a mule to get there.
+It takes a plane, automobile, boat, and mule to get there.

 A young member of the Kichwa community wants us to stop talking and start climbing.

 Donations are essential to providing the equipment required for safe tree climbing.
-Thank you supporters for the gear!
+Thank you for your donation.